rvanetta97/weather_website/README.md

 ##Weather Forecast Application

 This application fetches weather forecast data from the OpenWeatherMap API based on the user's input of a city name.
-It displays weather information for the next five days excluding hourly and minutely forecasts.
+It displays weather information for the next five days excluding hourly and minute forecasts.

 *Features
 1. Search Form: Allows users to input a city name to get weather forecast information.